Censorship in Algeria: 2020s

 In April 2020, El País reported that the authorities had blocked the websites Maghreb Emergent and Radio M, which had been critical of the regime.
 Journalist Khaled Drareni who worked for Radio M and reported on the 2019–2020 Algerian protests was arrested.
+On June 13, 2021, the Algerian Ministry of Communication decided to rescind the media accreditation of well-known French news channel France 24.

+Some subjects are de facto taboo, hence according to RSF "Simply mentioning corruption or the crushing of demonstrations can invite threats and police interrogation".

+On August 13th, 2023, the movie Barbie was forbidden from screening in Algerian cinema theaters for “ disrespecting the values of Algerian society “.

+In 2024, the country is ranked 139 out of 180 by reporters without borders.